Houston vs. Memphis NCAA Football Odds, Plays and Insights | November 19, 2021

 Over/Under Insights

-- Houston and its opponents have combined to score more than 60.5 points in three of 10 games this season.
+- Houston and its opponents have gone over the current 60.5-point total in three of 10 games this season.

-- These two squads combine to allow 50 points per game, 10.5 fewer than this contest's over/under.

-- The Cougars and their opponents score an average of 55.2 points per game, 5.3 fewer than Friday's total.
+- Memphis' games have gone over 60.5 points in three of nine chances this season.

-- In 2021, games involving the Tigers have averaged a total of 62.4 points, 1.9 more than the set total in this contest.
+- In 2021, games involving the Tigers have averaged a total of 62.4 points, 1.9 more than the set over/under in this contest.

 Houston Stats and Trends